 To repair SQLite database, follow the steps given below:

-Step #1: Launch DB Browser for SQLite on your system.
+Step #1: Launch the DB Browser for SQLite on your system.

 Now click Execute SQL tab to run database check command.